idelfrides/idelfrides/README.md

-# Hi there, You're Welcome! 🖐️
+# Hi, You're Welcome! 🖐️

  My name is *Idelfrides Jorge* and I'm glad to have you here .